SQL Patterns

 WHERE pay.parking_id IS NULL;

-Keep all rows from the left table, then filter to those where the join produced no match.
-Fast and universally supported.
+Keep every row from the left table, then filter to those where the join found nothing.
+Fast and supported by every database.

 Method 2: NOT EXISTS (most readable for complex conditions)